 - Execs discuss how to thrive in today’s grocery industry

 - Startups make plant-based meals more convenient

-If you enjoyed this article, sign up for GMA SmartBrief to get news like this in your inbox, or check out all of SmartBrief’s food and travel newsletters as we offer more than 30 newsletters covering the food and travel industries from restaurants, food retail and food manufacturing to business travel, the airline and hotel industries and gaming.
+If you enjoyed this article, sign up forto get news like this in your inbox, or check out all of SmartBrief’s and newsletters as we offer more than 30 newsletters covering the food and travel industries from restaurants, food retail and food manufacturing to business travel, the airline and hotel industries and gaming.